Free 2026 capital gains tax calculator

 Ways to manage the tax

-• Tax-loss harvesting — realized losses offset realized gains dollar-for-dollar, and up to $3,000 of net loss can offset ordinary income.
+• Tax-loss harvesting — realised losses offset realised gains dollar-for-dollar, and up to $3,000 of net loss can offset ordinary income each year.
+Anything beyond that carries forward indefinitely, with no expiry.

 Frequently asked questions